Impact of the COVID-19 pandemic on sports: Fencing

 On 3 March 2020, the Fédération Internationale d'Escrime (FIE) issued its first bulletin on COVID-19 precautions.
 On 10 March FIE strongly recommended that all participants in its competitions (athletes and other members of national delegations) fill and carry with them a questionnaire about their health status.
 On 12 March a FIE circular reported the postponement of six World Cup or Grand Prix competitions and the World Junior/Cadet Championship.
 Since the World Cup and Grand Prix events were part of the qualifications for the 2020 Tokyo Olympics, the circular warned on the need to postpone the zonal qualifications tournament for the Olympics.
-No news was given on other events, and their possible postponement or cancellation.

-FIE reported on its web site the postponement of the Olympic Games, but hasn't yet given any information on the World Fencing Championships, which is supposed to happen in non-Olympic years, so there is a 2021 Championship planned (assigned to Cairo), but not a 2020 Championship.
+The FIE reported in March 2020 the postponement of the Olympic Games to 2021 and the suspension of all international fencing competitions, including the 2020 Men's épée World Cup, Men’s sabre World Cup, and Women’s épée World Cup.
+Although the World Cadets and Juniors Fencing Championships still took place in 2021, the senior World Fencing Championships for that year did not occur since they are not held during Olympic years.
+During the pandemic, FIE provided financial support to member organizations, competition organizers, athletes, and referees.

 Individual countries had different decisions.
 For example, on 4 April the Federazione Italiana Scherma announced it was suspending all competitions until 31 August.